-Formed in 1920 the Ulster Special Constabulary was also known as the B-Specials.
-As a reserve police force, they were used in times of emergency such as the Irish War of Independence.
-They were disbanded in 197 under a recommendation to attract more Catholics into the police force.
+Formed in 1920 the Ulster Special Constabulary was a reserve police force, they were used in times of emergency such as the Irish War of Independence.

-In Ulster, where the two religions were almost equal in number, the unionists accepted they would have to separate from the other three provinces in Ireland.
-Not only this but they would have to abandon large tracts of Ulster itself in order to secure a state in which they would be strong enough to retain power.
+The Protestant Unionists of the northern province of Ulster began to feel that the time had arrived for them to separate from the rest of Ireland.
+In the province there where the two religions were almost equal in number, the unionists accepted they would have to separate from the other three provinces in Ireland.
+Not only this, but they would have to abandon large tracts of Ulster itself in order to secure a state in which they would be strong enough to retain power.
 This would mean that the counties of Monaghan, Cavan, and Donegal, which contained large Catholic majorities, would have seceded to southern Ireland.
-It was even believed that parts of Derry, Tyrone, Fermanagh, South Down, and south Armagh which had large Catholic populations, would also be abandoned.
+It was even believed that parts of Derry, Tyrone, Fermanagh, South Down, and south Armagh which also had large Catholic populations, would also be abandoned as part of the partition of Ireland.

-The forming of the Ulster Special Constabulary
+The 3 tiers of the Ulster Special Constabulary

 The new constabulary was three-tiered: